Supported by the Utah State Associated Garden Clubs

 7. Only the natural foliage on any plant will be allowed in the Horticulture Section, leave some attached.

-9. Clear glass containers are best for all cut flowers.
+8. Clear glass containers are best for all cut flowers.
 They let the judge focus on the flower.
-The Fair has containers of all sizes you may use.

 |Scale of Points for Cut Flowers|